Briarwood Mall

 Briarwood Mall is a shopping mall in Ann Arbor, Michigan, United States.
-The mall's three anchor stores are Macy's, JCPenney, and Von Maur.
-Surrounded by office and other development, the mall anchors the southern Ann Arbor commercial area around Eisenhower Boulevard and I-94.
+The mall's four anchor stores are Macy's, JCPenney, Von Maur, and Harvest Market.
+Surrounded by offices, apartments, and other development, the mall anchors the southern Ann Arbor commercial area around Eisenhower Boulevard and I-94.
 It serves as the primary shopping mall for all of Washtenaw County.
 As of 2007 Simon Property Group manages and co-owns the mall (Simon owns 50%).
 Briarwood is considered a Class A mall property by developers based on its sales per square foot.
 Many restaurants, hotels and stores surround the mall.

 History

 Originally developed by developer A. Alfred Taubman, Briarwood opened on October 3, 1973.
 At the time, it was anchored by JCPenney and Sears, with Hudson's opening a year later.
 Lord & Taylor was later added as the mall's fourth anchor in 1980.
 The store closed in 1993 and became Jacobson's, which relocated from its flagship store in downtown Ann Arbor.

 Taubman's shopping center interests became a publicly traded real estate investment trust, Taubman Centers, in 1992.
-In 1998 Taubman Centers simplified its corporate structure and turned over full ownership to its financial partner, the GM Pension Trusts.
+In 1998 Taubman Centers simplified its corporate structure and turned over full ownership to its financial partner, the GM Pension Trust.
 In 2001, Hudson's converted to Marshall Field's, which converted to Macy's five years later.
 Jacobson's would close in 2002 after the chain declared bankruptcy.
 Its location became the first Von Maur store in the state of Michigan in September 2003.
 The mall received a major renovation the following year.
 Taubman continued to manage the mall until 2004, when The Mills Corporation became 50 percent owner and manager.